 This is a tasty side dish that takes very little time to prepare.
-Mushroom rice pilaf can be made with beef broth, but I prefer the low-sodium chicken broth.
+It’s filling, delicious and works well with many meals.

 - 1 tsp garlic powder